 It is also very useful for company communications.

-Although it is still too early to give fixed keys on how a company can increase its sales through TikTok, we can say that it is a social network where visual and humorous content tends to be the most successful.
+Although it is still too early to give fixed keys on how a company can increase its sales through TikTok, we can say that it is a social network where visual and humorous content is usually the most successful.

 As of today, it is the platform that most viralizes content and companies are using it especially to humanize themselves, showing their employees, facilities…